-In 2021, we launched our Continue Care Rx program, which is a longitudinal medication therapy and risk management program for home health patients, attempting to solve one of the biggest challenges and opportunities in healthcare, which is the ongoing management of complex patients in their homes to reduce adverse health events and hospitalizations.
-Continue Care Rx includes in-home patient assessments, medication reconciliations, and medication synchronization with subsequent delivery.
+In 2021, we launched CCRx, which is a longitudinal medication therapy and risk management program for home health patients, attempting to solve one of the biggest challenges and opportunities in healthcare, which is the ongoing management of complex patients in their homes to reduce adverse health events and hospitalizations.
+CCRx includes patient and home assessments, initial and ongoing medication review and reconciliation, user-friendly adherence packaging, direct patient engagement, and education by pharmacists and clinicians.
 The program was built for patients discharged from skilled nursing and rehabilitation facilities or hospitals, and/or patients going onto home health.
 Studies have shown that all-cause hospitalizations are higher in patients with poor medication adherence and that medication management associated issues are a leading cause of emergency room visits and hospitalizations.
-Continue Care Rx has been shown to reduce hospitalizations, and, as such, is a key enabler in managing patients in value-based care constructs.
+CCRx has been shown to reduce hospitalizations, and, as such, is a key enabler in managing patients in value-based care constructs.
+For example, the JAMDA study found that home health recipients who are enrolled in CCRx experience a 73.1% lower hospitalization rate than home health recipients who are not enrolled in CCRx.

 We deliver a variety of impactful and valuable provider services to high-need, chronic, and complex patients in home and community settings.
-These services consist of clinical and supportive care, and rehab hours served, to over 34,000 Senior and Specialty populations today, with both census for Home Health Care services specifically having grown approximately 12% from June 2022 to June 2023.
+These services consist of clinical and supportive care to over 34,000 Senior and Specialty populations today, with both census for Home Health Care services specifically, and rehab services served, having grown approximately 9% from September 2022 to September 2023.
 While the clinical services that we provide have demonstrated attractive volume growth over the past several years, supportive care services have also demonstrated stability and growth due to the valuable nature of these services that address activities of daily living and social determinants of health.
 Many of our provider patients also receive their pharmacy services through the Company, which helps to optimize their pharmacy and medication care and needs, simplify their experience, and improve their satisfaction.
 We believe there is greater opportunity to provide integrated services to all of our patients in the future, as almost every one of the Company's patients who receive provider services from us have a significant medication support need given their polypharmacy profile, and, vice versa, many of the patients we serve in pharmacy have multiple provider service needs, including, for example, home-based primary care, home health, and rehab.
 To this end, the Company has endeavored to build out home-based primary care over the last several years to coordinate patient services.